carloscpda/payvision-calculator/readme.md

 ### 3. New features implementation

-Our product owner required us new features for this application.
-We would like the application new version to support multiplications and divisions.

-- Could you implement these new features?
-- Bear in mind usage of git-flow to track your changes.
-- Current version is 1.2.2 (see package.json version).
+Current version is 1.2.2.
 Should we increase the version?
 How?
 Why?

+Yes, we will upgrade the app version to 1.3.0 as [semver](https://semver.org/) recommend.
+It is a MINOR upgrade because we add more funtionalities without make incompatible API changes.

 ### 4. Test automation